-The Cincinnati-Dayton region of Ohio has been selected by the Centers for Medicare and Medicaid Services (CMS) Innovation Center as one of seven geographic markets to carry out the Comprehensive Primary Care (CPC) initiative (CPC initiative) that launched in October 2012 and ends in December 2016.
+The Cincinnati-Dayton region of Ohio was selected by the Centers for Medicare and Medicaid Services (CMS) Innovation Center as one of seven geographic markets to carry out the Comprehensive Primary Care (CPC) initiative (CPC initiative) that launched in October 2012 and ends in December 2016.

-Seventy-five practices in the Cincinnati-Dayton market have been selected to participate in the CPC initiative.
+Seventy-five practices in the Cincinnati-Dayton market were selected to participate in the CPC initiative.
 These Ohio and Kentucky practices represent 261 physicians.
 Practices are located in the following counties: Adams, Brown, Butler, Champaign, Clark, Clermont, Clinton, Greene, Hamilton, Highland, Miami, Montgomery, Preble, and Warren in Ohio and Boone, Campbell, Grant, and Kenton in Kentucky.

 - Amerigroup (Ohio only)

 - Anthem Blue Cross Blue Shield of Ohio

 - Centene Corporation (Ohio only)